Rhyming Patterns

 In this pattern of rhymes, only the second line and fourth line rhyme within the stanza.

-Here’s an example of an ABCB rhyming pattern:
+Here’s an example of an ABCB rhyme pattern:

 My best friend’s name is Jack.
 (A)